apache/activemq-artemis/docs/user-manual/en/ha.md

 1. cluster connection PINGs (affected by [connection-ttl](connection-ttl.md) tuning)
 2. closed TCP connection notification (depends by TCP configuration and networking stack/topology)

-These 2 cases have 2 different failover duration depending on different factors:
+These two cases have two different failover durations depending on different factors:
 1. `connection-ttl` affect how much time of the expiring `session-ms` is used to just detect a missing live broker: the higher `connection-tt`, the slower it reacts; backup can attempt to failover for the remaining `session-ms - connection-ttl`
 2. `session-ms` expiration is immediately detected: backup must try to failover for >=`session-ms` to be sure to catch